jessica-calderon/address-book/README.md

 * [Application Preview](#application-preview)

 ## [Description](#table-of-contents)
 A simple telephone directory where users can add, delete, and see a list of all contacts.
-Contact lists include: name, phone number, and email.
+Contact lists include:
+* name
+* phone number
+* email

 ## [Languages](#table-of-contents)
 HTML, Bootstrap CSS, JavaScript, Node.js, React.js